yozehariando/ObsF-Demo/src/index.md

   } else {
       console.warn("Main UMAP component (scatterComponent) does not support cross-highlighting setup.");
   }

-  // --- Highlighting originating FROM the Geo Map (userGeoMap) ---
-  // REMOVED THE if/else block that tried to set the callback.
-  // We will ONLY use the direct event listeners below for geo map -> other highlighting.

   // Define the handler function once const highlightFromGeoMap = (pointId, highlight) => {